 Apple’s AirDrop feature was exclusive to Apple devices.
 The Android equivalent was nowhere to be seen.
 After a long wait, Google launched a similar feature for Android devices called Nearby Share.
 The feature is available both on Android smartphones and on Chrome OS computers.

-The function of this feature is similar to that of AirDrop, that is, users can share data over through Bluetooth, Bluetooth Low Energy, WebRTC, and of course, peer-to-peer Wi-Fi.
-It goes without saying that it is a feature that allows the users to transfer data seamlessly without any hassle.
+The function of this feature is similar to that of AirDrop; that is, users can share data through Bluetooth, Bluetooth Low Energy, WebRTC, and peer-to-peer Wi-Fi.
+It goes without saying that it is a feature that allows users to transfer data seamlessly without any hassle.
 Google has added a new update to the feature.
 Nearby Share can now notify the user when someone in their vicinity wants to share something with them, even if they have turned off Nearby Share.

 Nearby Share now comes with a toggle button that will let the users “Show notification” if someone wants to share something with them.
-According to the description at the bottom: “If ‘Show notification’ is turned on, Bluetooth scanning is used to notify you if someone wants to share with you, even when Nearby Share is turned off.”
+The description at the bottom states, “If ‘Show notification’ is turned on, Bluetooth scanning is used to notify you if someone wants to share with you, even when Nearby Share is turned off.”